joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/03/14/magazine/ukraine-soldiers-psychiatric-hospital.html?searchResultPosition=3

 **He Helps Trump Navigate Legal Peril While Under Scrutiny Himself**\
-`Boris Epshteyn is the latest aide to take on the role of slashing defender of the former president — even as the Justice Department seeks information about him in the Jan.
+`Boris Epshteyn is the latest aide to take on the role of slashing defender of the former president, even as the Justice Department seeks information about him in the Jan.
 6 and documents inquiries.`\
 https://nytimes.com/2023/03/14/us/politics/boris-epshteyn-trump-lawyer.html?searchResultPosition=4

 **Cyclone Freddy Brings Mudslides and Floods, Leaving Nearly 200 Dead in Malawi**\